How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 Choosing the default VPC and security group.

-Once the test server is up and running, note down the private IP of the server for the secure access.
+Once the test server is up and running, note down the private IP of the server to validate the VPN setup.

 ssh -i <PATH_TO_KEY_PAIRS> ubuntu@<PRIVATE_IP>